William Westmoreland: Chief of Staff of the United States Army

-In June 1968, Westmoreland was appointed by President Lyndon B. Johnson to succeed General Harold K. Johnson as Chief of Staff of the United States Army.
+In June 1968, Westmoreland was appointed by President Johnson to succeed General Harold K. Johnson as Chief of Staff of the United States Army.
 Shortly after the Tet Offensive, it was announced that General Creighton Abrams would succeed Westmoreland as commander of the MACV.

 Westmoreland served as Chief of Staff from 1968 to 1972.
-In 1970, in response to the My Lai Massacre by US Army forces and the subsequent cover-up by the Army chain of command, he commissioned an investigation that compiled a comprehensive and seminal study of leadership within the Army during the Vietnam War demonstrating a severe erosion of adherence to the army's officer code of "Duty, Honor, Country".
-The report, entitled Study on Military Professionalism, had a profound influence on Army policies, beginning with Westmoreland's decision to end the policy that officers serving in Vietnam would be rotated into a different post after only six months.
-However, to lessen the impact of this damaging report, Westmoreland ordered that the document be kept on "close hold" across the entire Army for a period of two years and not disseminated to War College attendees.
+In 1970, in response to the My Lai Massacre by U.S. Army forces and the subsequent cover-up by the army chain of command, he commissioned an investigation that compiled a comprehensive and seminal study of leadership within the army during the Vietnam War demonstrating a severe erosion of adherence to the army's officer code of "Duty, Honor, Country".
+The report, entitled Study on Military Professionalism, had a profound influence on army policies, beginning with Westmoreland's decision to end the policy that officers serving in Vietnam would be rotated into a different post after only six months.
+However, to lessen the impact of this damaging report, Westmoreland ordered that the document be kept on "close hold" across the entire army for a period of two years and not disseminated to War College attendees.
 The report became known to the public only after Westmoreland retired in 1972.

 On September 21, 1970, Westmoreland became a rated Army Aviator, having successfully completed Army Aviation training at Ft.
-Campbell, then-Ft.
+Campbell, Ft.
 Rucker, and Washington, D.C.

-Westmoreland tried to make Army life more attractive during the transition to the all-volunteer force by eliminating reveille formations at dawn, allowing beer to be served in mess halls during evening meals, omitting bed check, easing pass policies, and other directives.
+Westmoreland tried to make army life more attractive during the transition to the all-volunteer force by eliminating reveille formations at dawn, allowing beer to be served in mess halls during evening meals, omitting bed check, easing pass policies, and other directives.

 Westmoreland's tenure as Chief of Staff ended on 30 June 1972.
 He was offered the position of Supreme Allied Commander in Europe, but opted to retire on 30 June 1972.
 He was awarded the Army Distinguished Service Medal by President Richard Nixon.

 Later years

 Westmoreland ran unsuccessfully for Governor of South Carolina as a Republican in the 1974 election.
 He published his autobiography the following year.
 Westmoreland later served on a task force to improve educational standards in the state of South Carolina.

+In 1983, Westmoreland became a member of the Sons of the American Revolution after documenting his descent from Capt.
+William Hasell Gibbs, who served in the South Carolina artillery during the American Revolution.
+In 1996, the SAR established the General William C. Westmoreland Award in his honor.
+It is the Society’s highest national award for service to veterans and is presented to only one SAR member annually at the National Congress.

 In 1986, Westmoreland served as grand marshal of the Chicago Vietnam Veterans parade.
 The parade, attended by 200,000 Vietnam veterans and more than half a million spectators, did much to repair the rift between Vietnam veterans and the American public.